Usage

 args, kwargs = await e.wait() # B

 asyncgui.ExclusiveEvent has two advantages over asyncio.Event.
 One, you don’t need to use a lambda because asyncgui.ExclusiveEvent.fire() can take any arguments (line A).
-Two, you can receive the arguments passed to fire (line B).
+Two, you can receive the arguments passed to it (line B).

 Let’s implement our API with this.